hdk1983/HIDOS/README.md

 # HIDOS

-Tools and scripts for building MS-DOS with MASM, LINK and EXE2BIN utilities.
+Tools and scripts for building MS-DOS with DEBUG, MASM, LINK and EXE2BIN utilities.

 ## Files

 - MS-DOS/ is a submodule repository of the MS-DOS source code with some fixes.
-- TOOLS/ contains two preprocessor tools for building MS-DOS with MASM Version 1.10.
+- TOOLS/ contains two preprocessor tools and MASM wrappers for building MS-DOS with MASM Version 1.10.
 - ADDITION/ contains additional source files for building MS-DOS.
-- BUILD/ contains two batch files, input files for EXE2BIN, and symbolic links to the source code and utilities (MASM, LINK and EXE2BIN).
+- BUILD/ contains a batch file, input files for EXE2BIN, and symbolic links to the source code and utilities (DEBUG, MASM, LINK and EXE2BIN).
 - hidosvm/ contains a simple virtual machine for running VM_IO.SYS.

 ## How to Build

 1. Prepare DOS environment.
-(FreeDOS is usable.
-DOSBox might not support CALL in batch files.)
+(MS-DOS, FreeDOS and DOSBox are usable.)
 2. Copy files in the BUILD/ directory to a file system accessible from the DOS.
 3. Change current working directory to the BUILD/ directory and run M.BAT on the DOS.
 Binaries will be stored to BUILD/BIN/ directory.

+## Build on MS-DOS 2.11

+If the MS-DOS has been built successfully, you can build MS-DOS on itself.
+Disk space more than a floppy disk is needed, but current `PC_IO.SYS` does not support hard drives.
+Using the HIDOS virtual machine is easy.
+Especially, the hidoskvm is fast.

 ## Boot on PC